einfachyannikDev/snippets/README.md

-# snippets
+# My Snippets
-My Snippst for me and you if you want
+These are my curent snippets for Java Minecraft Plugins:
+  - ItemBuilder